How Do I Monitor the Temperature of My Pool or Hot Tub On a Qolsys IQ Panel 2+?

 There are some important considerations to make when configuring a Qolsys System to monitor the water temperature for a pool or hot tub.
 You should understand that a traditional alarm system temperature sensor won't cut it.
 You will need a digital temperature sensor so that you can properly set the high and low temperature limits based on the application at hand.
 Alarm Grid sells the Winland EA400, which is a perfectly suitable digital sensor for this job.
-You can review its installation manual here, and it is strongly advised that you refer to its manual if you decide to use the device.
+You can review its installation manual here or refer to this handy FAQ, and it is strongly advised that you refer to its manual if you decide to use the device.
 Other digital temperature sensor options are also supported with the type of setup we will be outlining today, but we do not sell them on our website.

 The digital temperature sensor will need two (2) waterproof probes to monitor the water temperature.
 Many temperature sensors like the Winland EA400 do not come with probes, so you may need to purchase these separately.
 The reason why you need two probes is that one will be used for the low-temp output, and the other will be used for the high-temp output.
 If you don't need to be able to tell the difference between low temperature and high temperature, then a single probe can be used in conjunction with the Winland EA200.
 Using two of the same probe models is fine, just as long as they're compatible.
 One waterproof probe that we know works well with the Winland EA400 is the Windland TEMP-L-W. Keep in mind that just because the probe is waterproof does not mean that the digital temperature sensor shares that same characteristic.
 For example, the Winland EA400 is not waterproof.
 If your temperature sensor is not waterproof, then make sure to mount it in a safe location, like inside a pool house or underneath a protective covering.
 Refer to the manual for the temperature sensor if you are unsure of a good mounting location.